 OPTION #2: Vendor Partners

-More so than many software companies, ServiceNow runs a tight implementation vendor ecosystem that promotes deep knowledge sharing and training.
+More so than many software companies, ServiceNow runs a tight implementation vendor ecosystem that promotes deep knowledge sharing and training across the ServiceNow Community.
 ServiceNow is very transparent about recommending when a vendor partner may be the best approach depending on the customer’s timing and goals, especially if cost is a large consideration.
 There are four types of partners in the ServiceNow ecosystem:

 Option 2 Benefits

 ServiceNow’s implementation partners typically adopt a similar QuickStart, Agile-oriented methodology and provide their services at a fraction of the cost of ServiceNow PS.
-Bonus: They often have more all-around implementation experience than ServiceNow PS.
+An added bonus is they often have more all-around implementation experience than ServiceNow PS.
 In other situations, a partner is highly recommended for niche-oriented projects that ServiceNow PS will not have the bandwidth or experience to handle.

 Who’s Option 2 good for?